MattH23/CopyrightNews/README.md

 # Copyright News
 ## User Story
-As an archivist, I would like a conveneient way to track changes in copyright law that may affect libraries, museums, and other institutions.
+As an archivist, I would like a convenient way to track changes in copyright law that may affect libraries, museums, and other institutions.